syncfusion/blazor-docs/src/charts/chart/data-labels.md

----
-title: " Chart DataLabel | ASP.NET Core Blazor "

-component: "Chart"

-description: "Data labels are names of the data points that are displayed on the x-axis of a chart and also used to highlight important data points"
----

 # Data Labels

 Data label can be added to a chart series by enabling the `Visible` option in the data label.
 By default, the labels will arrange smartly without overlapping.